sanglantes/hearsay/README.md

 It is highly recommended to use the provided Docker configuration to run hearsay.
 To build and run the bot, run `sudo docker compose up --build --detach` in the base directory.

 > [!IMPORTANT]
 > The bot is automatically configured to connect to `irc.zoite.net`.
-Change this before running the bot.
+Change this before running the Docker container.
 See [Configuration](#configuration) for more.

 This might take a while.